 In this study, we described a method that connected human mobility research with the delineation of the non-administrative anthropographic urban boundaries in Great Britain using a mobility network of Twitter user spatial interactions.
 In contrast to administrative urban boundaries, our “bottom-up” approach constructed a virtual fishnet over the islands of Great Britain to partition the space.
 By studying the probability distributions of the radius of gyrations of individual Twitters users, we selected a cell-size of 10 km at the national level and 1 km for the greater London region.
 Twitter user movements were used to establish a connectivity network of the fishnet cells.
 We applied the map equation algorithm to partition the network and associated geographic regions.
 The strongly connected communities within the network space yielded geographically cohesive, non-overlapping urban areas that provided a clear delineation of the urban boundaries in Great Britain.
-By performing a statistical analysis of Twitter user mobility patterns in Great Britain, in particular the distribution of collective Twitter user displacements, we found multi-scale and multi-modal urban movements that were divided into several distance ranges starting from short intra-city to inter-city movements with clear destination points.
+By performing a statistical analysis of the distribution of collective Twitter user displacements, we found multi-scale and multi-modal urban movements that were divided into several distance ranges starting from short intra-city to inter-city movements with clear destination points.
 Identifying the connected regions at each of these distance ranges revealed hierarchical boundaries of the urban space in Great Britain.

 The power of using Twitter user mobility to delineate non-administrative anthropographic boundaries enables urban representation at different mobility ranges inferred objectively from the collective mobility patterns.
-Urban boundaries redrawn based on Twitter user movement represent physical commutes rather than social ties or phone call initiation to reflect human interactions with the geographical space.
+Urban boundaries redrawn based on Twitter user movement represent physical commutes rather than social ties or phone call initiation to reflect human spatial interactions with the geographical space.
 More importantly, as the depicted urban boundaries exhibited a strong instance of spatial proximity, we further employed a gravity model to connect human mobility research to understand and justify the distance decay effects in shaping the delineated urban boundaries.
-This well fitted gravity model explains how geographical distances found in the mobility patterns affect the interaction strength among different non-administrative anthropographic urban areas, gaining new insights into the interactions between human activities and urban space.
+This well-fitted gravity model explains how geographical distances found in the mobility patterns affect the interaction strength among different non-administrative anthropographic urban areas, gaining new insights into the interactions between human activities and urban space.
 A final remark from this study for future work is that geographical distance plays an important role in affecting human mobility patterns and the strength of human spatial interactions across space.
 Our approach can be considered to assist in understanding human spatial interactions from the mobility perspective, which is applicable based on detailed geo-located Twitter data in many countries, as well as future mobility datasets with detailed location information of individuals and large spatial coverage.

 Acknowledgements